 Quick Thoughts

-A fifth freedom route is when a long-haul carrier operates a flight outside of its home network, primarily to utilize airplane downtime between long-haul routes.
+A fifth-freedom route is when a long-haul carrier operates a flight outside its home network, primarily to utilize airplane downtime between long-haul routes.
 These provide a terrific opportunity to sample a product that otherwise would be reserved strictly for flights to and from the airline’s home airport.
 One notable example is Singapore Airlines’ flight between JFK and Frankfurt.

-Seats for this route must be booked directly with Singapore Airlines, and the 63,200-mile fare corresponds to 30% off normal pricing.
+Seats for this route must be booked directly with Singapore Airlines, and the 63,200-mile fare represents 30% off the standard fare.
 Singapore has multiple transfer partners, making KrisFlyer Miles fairly easy to generate:

 | Rewards Program | Amex Transfer Ratio (and transfer time) | Chase Transfer Ratio (and transfer time) | Citi Transfer Ratio (and transfer time) | Capital One Transfer Ratio (and transfer time) | Bilt Transfer Ratio (and transfer time) | Wells Fargo Transfer Ratio (and transfer time) |